 It is told that Hindu Lord Rama set his foot here and hence the name Ramakkalmedu.

 Kerala’s biggest statue of ‘Kuravan & Kurathi‘, a very beautiful stone state, of Sangam Period and Sangam landscape of Kerala and Tamil Nadu can be seen here at Ramakkalmedu.
 Kuravan and Kurathi has special significance in Kerala.
 Idukki dam, Asia’s highest arch dam and world’s third tallest arch dam, was conceived in 1919 and power generated in 1975.
 The Dam was build across Kerala’s longest river Periyar, which has an approximate length of 244 kilometers.
-The dam was built in such a way that it is rocks/hills(Kuravan and Kurathi) on two opposite sides and the other two opposite sides are covered by man made dam walls.
-Idukki dam, when completed, made Kerala self sufficient in its power requirements for decades to come and still continues to be a major source of power.

 These areas are rich in grass and bamboo trees.
 Winds blows at high speeds all through the year, irrespective of season, and this makes Ramakkalmedu an ideal ground for wind wills.
 There are a few wind wills installed already and many are planning to install new machines here.